 LeBron has less championships, but his name is written all over them

 When Kobe played, he had a better supportive team around him, both on the court and in the coach position.
 Three out of Kobe`s five rings were won together with Shaquille O’Neil, possibly the best center to ever play the game.
 Pau Gasol, Lamar Odom and Andrew Bynum, although none of them is a hall-of-famer, make a fantastic supportive team.
 Moreover, Kobe won his five rings with former coach Phil Jackson, who many argue is probably the sharpest basketball mind to ever exist.

-LeBron might be more dominant player, but Kobe is a more versatile and well-rounded player, which gives him the edge.
+LeBron might be more dominant player, but Kobe was a more versatile and well-rounded player, which gives him the edge in this debate.
 While LeBron is an all-around player, with explosive power that makes him almost impossible to guard, he lacks instinct and on-court elegance and style.
 In comparison, Kobe was a virtuoso on offense, a better finisher and a better defender.
 He also had amazing anticipation and instincts that were perfected with Phil Jackson’s triangle offense.
-The Phoenix Suns’ forward, Grant Hill, who guarded both players, told Sports Illustrated: “He (LeBron) has the two pitches… both of them are great.
+The Phoenix Suns’ forward, Grant Hill, who guarded both players, told Sports Illustrated: “He [LeBron] has the two pitches… both of them are great.
 But Kobe is like the guy with all the pitches.
 He brings his fastball, his change, gives you something on the corner… With Kobe, you’re never comfortable.”
 When it comes to Kobe vs. LeBron, the latter is great but the former was something truly special.